pascallanger/DIY-Multiprotocol-TX-Module/docs/Troubleshooting.md

 ###Red LED (bind LED)
 - Off: program not running or a protocol selected with the associated module not installed
-- Flash(on=0.1s,off=1s): invalid protocol selected (excluded from compilation or invalid protocol number)
+- Flash(on=0.05s,off=1s): invalid protocol selected (excluded from compilation or invalid protocol number)
+- Inverted Flash(on=1s,off=0.1s): module is waiting for a bind event (Bind from channel or Bind in radio GUI) to launch the protocol in bind mode
 - Fast blink(on=0.1s,off=0.1s): bind in progress
 - Slow blink(on=0.5s,off=0.5s): serial has been selected but no valid signal is being seen on the RX pin.
 - Slower blink(on=1s,off=1s): PPM has been selected but no valid signal is being seen on the PPM pin.